awslabs/multi-az-workshop/content/lab-2/index.en.md

 ::::

 ## Implementing AZI for your ALB's target groups
-Next, navigate to the [Target Groups console](https://console.aws.amazon.com/ec2/home#TargetGroups).
-You should have two target groups, one for the EC2 auto scaling group and one for your EKS cluster.
+In the Target Groups console you should have two target groups, one for the EC2 auto scaling group and one for your EKS cluster.
 Select the one that is named like "*`multi-front-`*".
 Then click the *`Attributes`* tab.
 You can see that cross-zone load balancing is enabled for this target group.

 ![ec2-target-cross-zone-on](/static/ec2-target-cross-zone-on.png)